Jowett Javelin: Powertrain

 The flat four overhead valve engine of 1486 cc with a compression ratio of 7.2:1 was water-cooled and had an aluminium block and wet cylinder liners.
 It developed 50 bhp at 4100 rpm (52.5 bhp in the case of the PE) giving the car a maximum speed of 77 mi/h and a 0-50 mi/h time of 13.4 seconds.
 Two Zenith carburettors were fitted and PA and PB versions had hydraulic tappets.
 The radiator was behind the engine.
 A four-speed gearbox with column change was used.
 Early cars had gearboxes made by the Henry Meadows company.
 Later, Jowett made the gearboxes, but the decision to make the gearboxes in-house proved to be a costly mistake.
 Even though Jowett had some experience in transmission manufacturing, the project went disastrously wrong; powertrainless bodies stacked up in the assembly line because of problems in gearbox production.

 Design features

-Design features included aerodynamic styling with the headlights faired into the wings and, for the time, a steeply sloped, curved windscreen.
+Design features included aerodynamic styling with the headlights faired into the wings and, for the time, a steeply sloped, curved windscreen, a first for a British production car.
 The body was of pressed steel, incorporating a box-section chassis, and was made for Jowett by Briggs Motor Bodies in their Doncaster factory.
 The suspension used torsion-bars on all wheels (independent at the front) and internal gear-and-pinion steering.
 PA and PB models had mixed Girling hydraulic brakes at the front and mechanical braking at the rear.
 Later versions were fully hydraulic.
+The PA was available in only one version although cloth or leather seats were an option.
+The PB was available with a "de luxe" option with leather seats and walnut dashboard among other improvements.
+The "standard" car was simplified, retaining the metal dashboard from the PA series and basic vinyl seats were introduced.
+The two-tier model range was continued until the end of production.